 Graham and April Tam Smith met in New York, at a Bible study at Redeemer Church, which April was hosting.
 Just out of college, Graham had prayed some bold prayers and asked God for very specific direction.
-And he was about to answer.
+And he was about to get an answer.

 In college, Graham had met a venture capitalist who told him “The worst thing you can do is that you sign the apartment next to the water, and then you’re stuck there.”
 He talked about golden handcuffs, which are nice, because they’re golden.
 But an expensive lifestyle is hard for a person to escape, Graham says.
 So he vowed not to live his life like that and says it’s liberating now not to be bound by them.